Gardens, glasshouses and conservatories for a tropical winter

 Public ‘winter gardens’ date back to the 19th century, when spectacular glasshouses and conservatories became a fashionable place for people to pay to see the rarest tropical and subtropical plants, as well as enjoy some art and entertainment.

-If you’re in need of some seasonal solace why not brighten up the colder months and learn about these beautiful winter gardens?
+If you’re in need of some seasonal solace, why not brighten up the colder months and learn about these beautiful UK winter gardens?
 From the hidden oasis of London’s Barbican Conservatory to the colourful scenery of Eltham Palace’s garden rooms, there’s lots to marvel at for the green-fingered among us, including glasshouses, conservatories and billowing outdoor landscapes.

 All these venues offer fantastic benefits with a National Art Pass, a Student Art Pass and a Teacher Art Pass.
 You can also explore our full list of museums and galleries for more places to visit near you.